• Skip to primary navigation

 How to track business confidence?

-Some countries introduce a business confidence index.
-You can get the data on sites like OECD, tradingeconomics.com, or economy.com.
+Some countries have introduced a business confidence index.
+The data can be found on sites like OECD, tradingeconomics.com, or economy.com.

 How to read it?
 Generally, numbers above 100 indicate optimism.
 Conversely, a reading below 100 indicates pessimism.